ghailanr/Networks_Project_MLDM/README.md

 all the communications between the Reader and the Repository (sending the list of Readers or shutting down when the Reader leaves).

 The Reader will, after acquiring a Socket, launch a thread ReaderConnection that will handle all its communications with the Repository (using the ReaderHandler thread that was assigned to it).
-The Reader main task is to listen to the user's input.
+It will also launch a ReaderSocketListener thread which role is to accept connections from other readers and either initiate a file exchange (the thread resposible for the sending has yet to be implemented).
+The Reader main task is to listen to the user's input and either query the repository for a list of readers or initiate a connection with another Reader to download a page (thread not yet implemented).